 These factors indicated that Uber had a level of control over James that was consistent with him working for Uber, rather than providing a service.
 Drivers like him were not acting independently and autonomously, the way a self-employed contractor would.
 In October 2016, the tribunal delivered its verdict: James and all other Uber drivers were not independent contractors.
 They were entitled to workers’ rights for the time the app was on and drivers accepted trips.

-As is evident in the Uber case, the contract wording didn’t matter, and Employment and Tax Tribunals will always investigate allegations of potential discrepancy.
+As is evident in the Uber case, the contract wording didn’t matter, and Employment and Tax Tribunals will always investigate allegations of a potential discrepancy.
 It does not matter that the parties may not have intended to misrepresent the true nature of their relationship.
 They are still responsible, and measures will be taken.

-Penalties for employee misclassification
+Penalties for employee misclassification when hiring independent contractors

 Following the Employment Tribunal’s decision, Uber appealed in a series of courts and lost each time.
 The UK Supreme Court is currently reviewing the case, and the employment status of its UK drivers remains unresolved.
 If found guilty, Uber will be forced to pay minimum wage and provide holiday and sick pay to all of its UK drivers going forward.
+[Update: On February 19th, 2021, the UK Supreme Court rejected Uber’s appeal and ruled that Uber must classify its drivers as workers and not independent contractors in a unanimous vote.
+The practical effects of the ruling are not yet clear.]

 In some cases, an employee that has won a Tribunal hearing will also backdate their claim to cover the period of the employment relationship.
 The financial repercussions of that can be dire for the company.